 \subsection{Atomically-generated probability spaces}

-For most LLLL resampling oracles, the underlying probability space $\Omega$ has a nicer form: the bad-events $B$ all are expressed as conjunctions of some ``atomic'' events.
-For example, in the variable-assignment LLLL setting, an atomic event is $X_i = j$; in the space of uniform permutations, an atomic event is $\pi(i) = j$.
-While this description has been intuitively clear, it has not been clear how to formalize it.
-The obliviousness property is the key: we are able to define a resampling oracle and a simple set of axioms \emph{applying to the atomic events alone}, and then we automatically get a resampling oracle for the larger set of \emph{conjunctions} of atomic events.
-This will vastly simplify the proofs and constructions for a number of diverse LLLL spaces.
+Most known resampling-spaces have a nicer form: the bad-events $B$ are conjunctions of a limited class of ``atomic'' events.
+For example, for the variable-assignment LLLL, an atomic event is $X_i = j$; for the space of uniform permutations, an atomic event is $\pi(x) = y$.
+The obliviousness property allows us to formalize this: we can define a resampling oracle and a simple list of axioms \emph{for the atomic events alone}, and then we automatically get a resampling oracle for \emph{conjunctions} of atomic events.
+This vastly simplifies the constructions for a number of diverse LLLL spaces.